Adult mortality

 Adult mortality is the death of an adult between the ages of 15 and 60 years.
 The adult mortality rate refers to the probability of dying between 15 and 60 years expressed per 1,000 population.
-Since adult are the most economically productive age span, adult mortality rate is an important indicator for the comprehensive assessment of morality pattern in a population.
+Since adults are the most economically productive age span, adult mortality rate is an important indicator for the comprehensive assessment of mortality patterns in a population.